-- 6 This includes amendments to the Benchmark Regulation, MiFID II the UCITS Directive and the AIFMD. - 7 Notably in respect to MiFID2 regulatory framework the amendments to the Delegated Regulations 2017/565 and 2017/593; in respect to the UCITS Directive 2010/43/EU and DelVO 231/2013. - 8 This includes notably ESMA Product Governance Guidelines and the ESMA Suitability Guidelines. - 9 The legislative draft finds adjustments are necessary in order to provide clarity to the legal practice of the regulation, which in itself is directly and immediately applicable (see p.
-3 of the Draft) - 10 (Drucksache 51/21). - 11 Forwarded to the Bundesrat on 21.
-January 2021. - 12 Art 11 para 3 of the Draft Act in conjunction with Articles 1, 8 and 9 of the Draft Act.
-Please note that other amendments proposed by the Draft Act, notably changes in the German income tax law, may come into effect as early as the 1 July 2021.
+7 This includes amendments to the Benchmark Regulation, MiFID II the UCITS Directive and the AIFMD.

+8 Notably in respect to MiFID2 regulatory framework the amendments to the Delegated Regulations 2017/565 and 2017/593; in respect to the UCITS Directive 2010/43/EU and DelVO 231/2013.

+9 This includes notably ESMA Product Governance Guidelines and the ESMA Suitability Guidelines.

+10 The legislative draft finds adjustments are necessary in order to provide clarity to the legal practice of the regulation, which in itself is directly and immediately applicable (see p.
+3 of the draft Act).

+^{11 (}Drucksache 51/21).

+12 Forwarded to the Bundesrat on 21.
+January 2021.

 Financial Market Participant Financial Advisor Type of disclosure Transparency of sustainability risk policies (Art.
 3 SFDR) X X Website Transparency of adverse sustainability impacts (Art.
-4 SFDR) X X Website, RTS guidance Transparency of remuneration polies (Art.
+4 SFDR) X X Website, RTS guidance 13 Transparency of remuneration polies (Art.
 5 SFDR) X - Remuneration policy Transparency of the integration of sustainability risks (Art.
 6 SFDR) X X Pre-contractual disclosure Transparency of adverse sustainability impacts at product level (Art 7 SFDR) X Pre-contractual disclosure (by 30 Dec 2022) Transparency of the promotion of environmental or social characteristics ("Light Green Products") (Art.
-8 SFDR) X X Pre-contractual disclosure, RTS template Transparency of sustainable investments ("Dark Green Products") (Art.
-9 SFDR) X Х Pre-contractual disclosure, RTS template Transparency of the promotion of environmental or social characteristics and of sustainable investments (Art.
-10, 11) X - Website, RTS guidance, periodic reports
+8 SFDR) X X Pre-contractual disclosure, RTS template 14 Transparency of sustainable investments ("Dark Green Products") (Art.
+9 SFDR) X Х Pre-contractual disclosure, RTS template 15 Transparency of the promotion of environmental or social characteristics and of sustainable investments (Art.
+10, 11 SFRD) X - Website, RTS guidance, periodic reports 16

-Please note that Art.
+13 Please note that Art.
 4 para 6 and 7 SFDR shall apply from January 1, 2022 (Art.
 20 para 3 SFDR).

-Please note that Art.
+14 Please note that Art.
 8 para 3 SFDR shall apply from January 1, 2022 (Art.
 20 para 3 SFDR).

-Please note that Article 9 para 5 SFDR shall apply from January 1, 2022 (Art.
+15 Please note that Article 9 para 5 SFDR shall apply from January 1, 2022 (Art.
 20 para 3 SFDR).

-Please note that Article 11 para 1 and 3 shall apply from January 1, 2022 (Art.
+16 Please note that Article 11 para 1 and 3 shall apply from January 1, 2022 (Art.
 20 para 3 SFDR).
 The templates can be found in Annexes III and IV of the RTS.